-Prior to our Series A preferred stock financing in October 2020, we did not have our own equity incentive plan and one of our employees was granted options under the Arena 2017 LTIP.
+Prior to our Series A preferred stock financing in October 2020, we did not have our own equity incentive plan.
+One of our employees, Mr. Lind, was granted options under the Arena 2017 LTIP, which was granted at the time he served as Arena's Executive Vice President and Chief Financial Officer and represented compensation for his services to Arena.
 We believe that our ability to grant equity-based awards is a valuable and necessary compensation tool that aligns the long-term financial interests of our employees, consultants and directors with the financial interests of our stockholders.
 In addition, we believe that our ability to grant options and other equity-based awards helps us to attract, retain and motivate employees, consultants and directors, and encourages them to devote their best efforts to our business and financial success.
 The principal features of our equity incentive plans are summarized below.
 These summaries are qualified in their entirety by reference to the actual text of the plans, which are filed as exhibits to the registration statement of which this prospectus is a part.